-$$(C{iikl} v_i v_l - \rho v^2 \delta{ik}) \alpha_k = 0$$ (23)
+$$(C{ijkl} v_j v_l - \rho v^2 \delta{ik}) \alpha_k = 0$$ (23)

-This is called the Christofel's equation of motion.
-If Eq.23 is expanded into a 3 by 3 matrix, it is perhaps easier to see that the velocity terms along the diagonal, $\rho v^2$ , are eigenvalues and the displacement direction cosines, $\alpha_k$ , are eigenvectors.
+This is called the Christoffel's equation of motion.
+If Eq.23 is expanded into a 3 by 3 matrix, it is perhaps easier to see that the velocity terms along the diagonal, ρv^2 , are eigenvalues and the displacement vibration direction cosines, α_k , are eigenvectors.

-Closer examination of Eq.23 reveals that along a prescribed propagation direction, $v_j$ , both the eigenvalues and eigenvectors can only be functions of the fourth order stiffness tensor, $C{ijkl}$ .
-If the eigenvalues (wave speeds) are calculated for all possible propagation directions, $v_i$ , this would generate a 3D wave velocity surface for each eigenvalue.
+Closer examination of Eq.23 reveals that along a prescribed propagation direction, v_j , both the eigenvalues and eigenvectors can only be functions of the fourth order stiffness tensor, C{ijkl} .
+If the eigenvalues (wave speeds) are calculated for all possible propagation directions, v_i , this would generate a 3D wave velocity surface for each eigenvalue.
 Since there are three eigenvalues, Eq.23 predicts three wave velocity surfaces.

-Figure 6: Wave velocity (eigenvalue) surfaces for Calcium-Formate, where color is the wave-type which is defined by the cosine of the angle, $\alpha_k \nu_k$ , separating two unit vectors: the vibration direction (eigenvector), $\alpha_k$ , with respect to the propagation direction, $\nu_k$ .
+Figure 6: Wave velocity (eigenvalue) surfaces for Calcium-Formate, where color is the wave-type which is defined by the cosine of the angle, $\alpha_k v_k$, separating two unit vectors.

-The eigenvectors, which are particle vibration direction cosines, can be mapped onto eigenvalue surfaces as color at the point where $v_i$ intersects the wave surface.
-Color is defined by the cosine of the angle, $\alpha_k v_k$ , separating two unit vectors.
-Hence color visually defines the eigenvector (vibration direction), $\alpha_k$ , with respect to the propagation direction, $v_k$ : $\alpha_k v_k = 0$ (pure longitudinal) and $\alpha_k v_k = 1$ (pure transverse).
+The eigenvectors, which are particle vibration direction cosines, can be mapped onto eigenvalue surfaces as color at the point where the propagation direction, v_k , intersects the wave surface.
+Color is defined by the cosine of the angle,

+$\alpha_k v_k$, separating two unit vectors.
+Hence color visually defines the eigenvector (vibration direction), α_k , with respect to the propagation direction, v_k : $\alpha_k v_k = 0$ (pure longitudinal) and $\alpha_k v_k = 1$ (pure transverse).
 Using the rainbow color spectrum, color would reveal the wave type: 1) pure longitudinal, 0° or purple, 2) pure transverse, 90° or red, and 3) a mode transition, 45° or green which would indicate a transition from longitudinal to transverse.
 With colors the observer can quickly determine the wave type and discover locations of possible mode transitions.

-Together the three surfaces, shown separately in Fig.6 or connected in Fig.7, uniquely represent the fourth order elastic stiffness tensor, $C{ijkl}$ , at a point.
+Together the three surfaces, shown separately in Fig.6 or connected in Fig.7, uniquely represent the fourth order elastic stiffness tensor, C{ijkl}, at a point.
+Hence like the second order tensor glyphs, the fourth order tensor glyph is also a point glyph.

 Wave velocity surfaces are drawn for a highly anisotropic orthorhombic crystal called Calcium-Formate, Ca[HCOO]2, Fig.6.
 Because of Calcium-Formate's unusual orthorhombic anisotropy, this particular symmetry results in a single connected surface, Fig.7, [Kriz and Ledbetter (1982)].
-These 3 geometries are now being used as new sub-classification scheme within orthorhombic symmetry, [Musgrave (1982)].
+These geometries are now being used as new sub-classification scheme within orthorhombic symmetry, [Musgrave (1982)].

-Figure 7: Combined wave velocity surface for Calcium-Formate where translucent outer surfaces show a single connected surface, $C{ijkl}$ [Ledbeter and Kriz (1992)].
+Figure 7: Combined wave velocity surface for Calcium-Formate where translucent outer surfaces show a single connected surface, C{ijkl} [Ledbeter and Kriz (1992)].

-The concept of second order stress tensor gradients was presented in section 4 as a discrete event showing how the shape and orientation of stress glyphs change as they collapse onto a center stress glyph.
-But extending this concept as a continuous gradient in all directions was difficult to envision, but perhaps could be approached as a dilatational pulse.
-The derivation Eq.23 assumed such a dilatational pulse, so perhaps Eq.23 and Eq.8, which are both eigenvalue problems, are related.
-It is easily shown that there are only two free indices in the first term of Eq.23, which can than be rewritten as a second order tensor, $\beta{kl}$ , and the scalar term, $\rho v^2$ , can be rewritten as, $\beta$ , and substituted back into Eq.23, where Eq.24 and Eq.8 have the same ("invariant") form.
-This supports the proposed idea that a continuous stress gradient in all directions is equivalent to a dynamic dilatational pulse and therefore the images ("glyphs") shown in Fig.7 which represent the fourth order stiffness tensor, $C{ijkl}$ , are related to the gradient of a second order stress tensor, $\sigma{ij,k}$ , Fig. 4, but in a continuous sense in all directions.
+The concept of second order stress tensor gradients was presented in Section 3 as a discrete event showing how the shape and orientation of stress glyphs change as they collapse onto a center stress glyph.
+However, extending this concept as a continuous gradient in all directions was difficult to envision (cognitive limit), but perhaps could be approached as a dilatational pulse.
+The derivation in Eq.23 assumed such a dilatational pulse, so perhaps Eq.23 and Eq.8, which are both eigenvalue problems, are related.
+It is easily shown that there are only two free indices in the first term of Eq.23, which can than be rewritten as a second order tensor, β{kl} , and the scalar term, ρv^2 , can be rewritten as, β ,